chrisrymer/durable-function-azurite/README.md

 ## Steps to replicate
 1. Clone the repo and run `npm install` in the root folder
 2. In Visual Studio Start Azurite via the VS Code Extension
+3. OPen the terminal and Install the Azure CLI `npm install -g azure-functions-core-tools`
-3. Open console and run `func start`
+4. Open console and run `func start`
-4. Leave for a minute and you should be met with the following error. `The listener for function 'Functions.Hello' was unable to start.
+5. Leave for a minute and you should be met with the following error. `The listener for function 'Functions.Hello' was unable to start.
 [06/11/2019 10:25:34] The listener for function 'Functions.Hello' was unable to start.
 Microsoft.WindowsAzure.Storage: Connection refused.
 System.Net.Http: Connection refused.
 System.Private.CoreLib: Connection refused.`
 5. Try to access the endpoint `http://localhost:7071/api/orchestrators/DurableFunctionsOrchestratorJS`